-CENTRE NUMBER CENTRE NAME CANDIDATE NUMBER CANDIDATE NAME
+CENTRE NUMBER CENTRE NAME Ap.
+C

+CANDIDATE NUMBER CANDIDATE NAME OH

+GENDER M/F

-Activity Date of Assessment Planning, Performing and Evaluating (50) Analysing and Improving (10) Total Activity Activity Date of Assessment Activity Date of Assessment Planning, Performing and Evaluating (50) Activity Date of Assessment Planning, Performing and Improving (10)
+Activity Category Activity Date of Assessment Planning, Performing and Evaluating (50) Analysing and Improving (10)

-www.PapaCambridge.com IGCSE PHYSICAL EDUCATION ANALYSING AND IMPROVING TASK INSTRUCTION
+This form should be completed for each candidate to record periodic assessment of the candidate.
+Centres should retain this sheet for each candidate.
+In certain circumstances this sheet can be requested by CIE.

+IGCSE PE 0413 Analysing and Improving Task Instructions

 Candidates must complete the analysing and improving task for one of their chosen activities.

-Candidate Number Candidate Name Assessment of candidates' ability to analyse and improve their own and others' performance.
-Part of the assessment should take the form of an observational/written task, an example of which is given belonged to be supplied by candidates.
-OW.
-Analysing and Improving Task The following instructions offer guidance on how to set out the analysing and improving task.
+Candidate Number Candidate Name

+Assessment of candidates' ability to analyse and improve their own or someone else's performance.

+Part of the assessment should take the form of an observational/written task; an example of how the task should be set out is given below.
+The details need to be supplied by candidates.
+A sample of at least 5 Analysing and Improving Tasks must be submitted for external moderation.

+Analysing and Improving Task

+The following instructions offer guidance to candidates on how to set out the analysing and improving task.
 Choose a member of the school activity group.

 Observe the player/competitor/participant in a practice/game/activity situation.

+dentify the player/competitor/participant Name of activity

+Describe the participant's role/position in the activity (e.g. goalkeeper etc.).

+Task Instructions
-Identify the player/competitor/participant Activity Position/role (e.g. goalkeeper) Task Instructions 1 Identify the important skills/techniques needed for a participant in his/her position/role.

-- Explain in detail - 2 - the strengths of the player/competitor/participant, - the weaknesses of the player/competitor/participant. - 3 Suggest ways in which any strengths or weaknesses might be improved or corrected, through training and practice. - Consider physiological, psychological and social factors that might affect performance.
-4 - Outline a training program for the person being analysed.
-5
+- 1. Identify the essential skills/techniques needed for a participant in his/her position/role and the part that tactics play (if appropriate). - 2.
+Explain in detail - · the strengths of the player/competitor/participant, - the weaknesses of the player/competitor/participant. - 3 Suggest ways in which any strengths or weaknesses might be improved or corrected through training and practice. - 4 Consider physiological, psychological and social factors that might affect performance. - 5 Outline a training programme for the person being analysed.